 Consumer Education

 Consumer education is essential for successful use of contactless and mobile payment features.
-Not only do customers need to know that you accept contactless payments, they also need to be educated on the benefits and security of contactless payments to feel confident using this technology.
+Not only do customers need to know that you accept contactless payments, they also may need education on the benefits and security of contactless payments to feel confident using this technology.
 Merchants should:

-• Display signage or verbally explain to customers that contactless payment methods are accepted at the point of sale.
+- Display signage or verbally explain to customers that you accept contactless payment methods at the point of sale.

 Compatibility and Infrastructure